 That’s when writing can help.
 It can be an effective way to explore how you feel, especially if talking out loud feels impossible.

-Lavender is well known for its calming properties.
-Keep a small bottle of lavender oil on hand for the scent, for when you feel anxious thoughts brewing.
+Lavender is well-known for its calming properties.
+Keep a small bottle of lavender essential oil on hand for the scent, for when you feel anxious thoughts brewing.

-If your feelings of anxiety are making it hard to function, you should speak to a health professional.
-But talking to friends can also help.
+If your feelings of anxiety are making it hard to function, you should speak with a mental health professional.
+But talking with friends can also help.
 I have friends who have an anxiety disorder too.
 When I’m feeling really bad, I send them a message telling them how I’m feeling.

 They might have a new hack I can try, or they can point out something that might have acted as a trigger.
 But sometimes it’s just nice to vent to someone who knows how it feels to be in my shoes.